 14. Eclectic Contemporary

 It’s hard to believe, but all these seemingly disparate elements of style work like a charm.
 They come to assemble one of the boldest home office designs we’ve seen online.
 And it was all put together by Joni Spear, from St. Louis, Missouri.
-Therefore, if you’re looking for home office design ideas, be sure to put this one on your list.
+Therefore, if you’re looking for bold home office design ideas, be sure to put this one on your list.

 15. Gray Is Not Dull

 The room has enough retro flair to keep things interesting, thanks to the classical desk and desk chair set.
 To boot, the space can also serve as a space for entertaining guests.
 This is proven by the presence of the daybed behind the desk.

 16. Time to Rock’n’Roll

-The room pictured above is a boy’s room, not a home office per se, but we see no reason that it couldn’t work in the stylish bachelor pad of a twenty-something.
+The room pictured below is a boy’s room, not a home office per se, but we see no reason why it couldn’t work in the stylish bachelor pad of a twenty-something.
 It’s yet another interesting case of bringing together a mix of different design elements and influences.

 17. The Contemporary Writer

 Sarah Richardson, of Sarah’s House fame, put together a home office design that’s fit for the greatest novel of the 21st century.
-The modern writing desk, delicate fabric of the curtains and positioning by the window (which, by the way, overlooks water and greenery) make this space one that’s perfect for a literary genius.
+The modern writing desk, delicate fabric of the curtains, and positioning by the window (which, by the way, overlooks water and greenery) make this space one that’s perfect for a literary genius.

-18. Traditional Vibes and Home Office Design Ideas
+18. Traditional Vibes

 Coming to us straight from Mia Karlsson Interior Design is this gorgeous traditional home office.
-Here you can both work and relax.
+Here, you can both work and relax.
 It has an enormous white bookshelf in the back that makes the room seem longer.
-Apart from that, it also has two leathery chairs.
-They invite you to grab a book and keep on reading until you forget the time.
+Apart from that, it also has two leather chairs that invite you to grab a book and keep on reading until you forget the time.

 19. What About a Coastal Office?

 Be honest with yourself for a minute here.
 If you had a coastal home, would you ever want to leave it, especially early in the morning to go to work?
-My best guess is that you wouldn’t.
-Therefore, why not set up a pretty little place like this one where you can work in peace and even have some business meetings?
+Our best guess is that you wouldn’t.
+Therefore, why not set up a pretty little place like this one, where you can work in peace and even have some business meetings?

-20. The Mid Century Home Office
+22. The Mid Century Home Office

-We end our list of home office design ideas on a high note.
-The mid-century home office.
-It has a vintage teak desk which also serves as a focal point.
-It has a laminated countertop and all its filing cabinets were repurposed to serve as a desk as well.
+We end our list of home office design ideas on a high note: the mid-century home office.
+It has a vintage teak desk, which also serves as a focal point.
+It has a laminated countertop, and all its filing cabinets were repurposed to serve as a desk as well.